 The books need to be transferred from my car on to a trolley and into cases, but the children are useless at tessellating them.
 They have no concept as to efficient packing, and, are constantly distracted, flicking through my books.
 Lesley, the librarian, was excited when I pointed out my silk-bound copy of a book about Marco Polo's travels.
 And when the groundsman sidled up I pressed into his hand a beautiful book of Jack Vettriano paintings.
 He told us he had several Vettriano prints on his walls, and was seeking another: Bluebird at Bonneville.

-I still have around six hundred, and you can't take them with you when you die.
+I still have six or seven hundred, and you can't take them with you when you die.
 Reducing the burden of possessions feels good, but not it's a feeling that doesn't last, which of course will lead to further rounds of goods divesting.
 As long as the present economic system continues, we must continue plundering the Earth for raw materials.
 It's the symmetry between extraction of raw material from quarries, and deposition of used goods and packaging into landfill.
 Speaking of which...I'd better get back to the task.
 The gf returns in three days.

 Graphic novels: 47